La La Land: Plot

-While stuck in Los Angeles traffic ("Another Day of Sun"), Sebastian "Seb" Wilder has a moment of road rage directed at aspiring actress Mia Dolan.
+While stuck in Los Angeles traffic ("Another Day of Sun"), jazz pianist Sebastian "Seb" Wilder has a moment of road rage directed at aspiring actress Amelia "Mia" Dolan.
 After a hard day at work, Mia's next audition goes awry because the casting director takes a phone call during an emotional scene.
 That night, her roommates take her to a lavish party in the Hollywood Hills, promising her that it could jump-start her career ("Someone in the Crowd").
 After her car is towed, she walks home in disappointment.

-During a gig at a restaurant, Seb slips into jazz improvisation ("Mia & Sebastian's Theme") despite the owner's warning to only play traditional Christmas pieces.
+During a gig at a restaurant, Seb slips into jazz improvisation despite the owner's warning to only play traditional Christmas pieces.
 Mia hears him playing as she passes by.
 Moved, she enters the restaurant and observes Seb being fired for his disobedience.
-Mia attempts to compliment him as he storms out, but he brushes by her.
+Mia attempts to compliment him as he storms out, but he roughly shoulders past her.
 Months later, she runs into Seb at a party where he plays in a 1980s pop cover band.
 Mia requests that Seb play "I Ran" for her.
-After the gig, they walk to their cars and – despite an obvious chemistry – lament wasting the night on each other ("A Lovely Night").
+After the gig, they walk to their cars and lament wasting the night on each other ("A Lovely Night"), despite their clear chemistry.

-Seb arrives at Mia's workplace, and she shows him around the Warner Bros. backlot, where she works as a barista, while expressing her passion for acting.
-He takes her to a jazz club, describing his passion for jazz and his desire to open his own club.
-Seb invites Mia to a screening of Rebel Without a Cause and she accepts, forgetting a date with her boyfriend.
-Bored with the latter date, she rushes to the theater and finds Seb as the film begins.
-When the screening is interrupted by a projector malfunction, Seb and Mia spend the rest of the evening together with a romantic visit to the Griffith Observatory.
+Seb arrives at the cafe where Mia works, and she shows him around the Warner Bros. backlot while expressing her passion for movies and acting.
+He takes her to a jazz club, where he shares his passion for jazz and his dream to open his own jazz club.
+Seb invites Mia to a screening of Rebel Without a Cause (1955) and she accepts.
+Mia later remembers a conflicting dinner date with her boyfriend, and initially forgoes the movie to go on the original date.
+However, finding herself bored with the date, she rushes to the theater and finds Seb just as the film begins.
+When the screening is interrupted by a projector malfunction, Seb and Mia spend the rest of the evening together with a romantic visit to the Griffith Observatory, where they share a kiss.

 After more failed auditions, Mia decides, with Seb's encouragement, to write a one-woman play.
 Seb begins to perform regularly at a jazz club, and the two of them eventually move in together ("City of Stars").
-A former bandmate of Seb invites him to be the keyboardist in a new jazz fusion band, which will give him a steady income.
+Keith, a former bandmate of Seb's, invites him to be the keyboardist in a new jazz pop band, which will give him a steady income.
 Although dismayed by the band's pop style, Seb signs on after hearing Mia trying to convince her mother that he is working on his career.
 The band finds success, but Mia knows their music is not the type of music Seb wants to perform ("Start a Fire").